 Riviera Maya’s rainy season brings hot, sunny summer weather to the area with occasional rain or thundershowers that dry up quickly.
 September and October are the wettest months and hurricane season officially lasts from 1 June to 30 November.

 Cancun’s dry season sees slightly cooler temperatures and reduced humidity.
 Lasting from November to April, the dry season offers great beach weather and rain is rare.

 The tropical waters surrounding Cancun are bathwater warm and best enjoyed between December and April, when the temperatures are hot, there is a low chance of rain, and humidity hasn’t risen to summer levels yet.

 May to October sees an increase in temperature and rainfall in Cancun, with July and August the hottest, most humid months.
 Hurricane season officially runs from 1st June to 30th November, although September and October are the months most likely to see a hurricane.

 There are two main carriers offering flights to Cancun with two more going via the States, and one main carrier to Mexico City with another going via the States.

 Direct Carriers: Direct carriers from the UK are British Airways and Virgin Atlantic from London Gatwick to Cancun and British Airways from London Heathrow to Mexico City.
 Thomson also offer a direct charter service to Cancun from most regional airports from May to December.

-Indirect Carriers: British Airways offer flights from most other regional airports such as Manchester, Glasgow and Edinburgh with a connection via London Gatwick or London Heathrow.
-Continental offer an indirect service to both Cancun and Mexico City via the states from most regional airports, and American Airlines offer an indirect service to Cancun via the States, making flying out on your Mexico holidays flexible and convenient.
+Indirect Carriers: British Airways offer flights from most other regional airports such as Glasgow and Edinburgh with a connection via London Gatwick or London Heathrow.
+United Airlines offer indirect service to both Cancun and Mexico City via the states from most regional airports, and American Airlines offers an indirect service to Cancun via the States, making flying out on your Mexico holidays flexible and convenient.